sablier-labs/docs/docs/concepts/11-glossary.md

 The cut-off point for releasing assets.
 Prior to the cliff, the recipient cannot withdraw, though assets continue to accrue in the stream.

-## Core

-Sablier contracts that are considered foundational, and are essential for Sablier to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts, and would be considered a new version of the Sablier Protocol.

 ## DeFi